Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-- Considers preclinical, regulatory and ethical guidelines on drug delivery
+Considers preclinical, regulatory and ethical guidelines on nanoparticles

 Pharmaceutical Scientists in academia and industry; pharmacologists; regulatory experts; bioengineers

 - Versatile hyaluronic acid nanoparticles for improved drug delivery

 Mona M.A.
 Abdel-Mottaleb, Hend Abd-Allah, Riham I. El-Gogary, and Maha Nasr